Run a simple program using Customer Engagement web services

-Prompt Description Enter a CRM server name and port [crm.dynamics.com] Type the name of your Dynamics 365 for Customer Engagement server.
+Prompt Description Enter a CRM server name and port [crm.dynamics.com] Type the name of your Dynamics 365 Customer Engagement (on-premises) server.
 The default is Dynamics 365 for Customer Engagement (crm.dynamics.com) in North America.

 Do not include the name of your organization or Internet protocol (http or https).
 You will be prompted for that later.

 Is this server configured for Secure Sockets Layer (https) (y/n) [n] Type y if the URL you use to access Dynamics 365 (online), version 8.2 begins with https://, otherwise type n.
 Dynamics 365 for Customer Engagement users do not see this prompt.
 Is this organization provisioned in Microsoft Online Services (y/n) [n] Type y if this is a Microsoft Online Services provisioned organization.
 Otherwise, type n.

 Only Dynamics 365 for Customer Engagement users see this prompt.